-The Chesapeake Bay Retriever and the Labrador Retriever are very similar in their appearance, and even fanciers of both breeds can struggle to tell the difference between the two by just looking at them (if the Chesapeake doesn’t have lots of wavy hair that is!)
-The Chesapeake is slightly taller by one inch, and he has a thicker and more oily coat.
+The Chesapeake Bay Retriever and the Labrador Retriever are very similar in their appearance, and even fanciers of both breeds can struggle to tell the difference between the two by just looking at them.
+The Chesapeake Bay Retriever is also known as the Chessie, and the Labrador Retriever is really just known as the Labrador.
+You may find us refer to them as such moving forward.

 On the other hand, their personality is almost entirely different, the Chesapeake is not as sociable or happy-go-lucky as the Labrador and requires a much stronger leader due to his protective and dominant personality, whereas the Labrador is always happy and will always prefer to be sitting with, or on, his humans.

 So, whether you are here to find out more information to help you to decide between the two Retrievers, or if you are here simply to enhance your doggy knowledge, read on to find out how to tell the difference between these two, almost identical looking, breeds.

 - Height 21-26 Inches

 - Weight 55-80 Pounds

 - Lifespan 10-13 Years